nonarkitten/dis68k/README.md

 This disassembler reads from stdin and writes to stdout.
-You can therefore use the usual means of composition to disassemble directly from compressed files and/or to compress the output: `zcar file.gz | dis68k > disassembly.txt` or similar.
+You can therefore use the usual means of composition to disassemble directly from compressed files and/or to compress the output: `zcat file.gz | dis68k > disassembly.txt` or similar.

 By default the disassembler will assume that the input begins at address 0